niemasd/Game-Saves/PC/Final Fantasy IV - The After Years/Notes.md

 This is a 2-byte integer at address `FF4A.exe+23C53C`.

 ## Rydia's Summons
-Rydia's summons start at address `FF4A.exe+23CA0C`, and each slot is represented as 2 bytes with the following values:
+The number of summon slots that are unlocked is a 1-byte unsigned integer at address `FF4A.exe+23CA3C`.
+Rydia's summon slots start at address `FF4A.exe+23CA0C`, and each slot is represented as 2 bytes with the following values:

 ```
 19 04 Goblin